 Are you facing theft crime charges in Redwood City, CA?
 The consequences of a conviction can be harsh.
 You may be facing time in prison, financial penalties, and much more.
-Contact an experienced Redwood City theft crimes lawyer with Ahmed & Sukaram, Attorneys at Law to start building your legal defense today, call us at (650) 299-0500.
+Contact an experienced Redwood City theft crimes lawyer with Ahmed & Sukaram, Criminal Defense Attorneys to start building your legal defense today, call us at (650) 299-0500.

 Between us, our lawyers have over 30 years of experience representing clients accused of committing theft crimes in the Bay Area.
 As a result, we’re highly familiar with California’s criminal laws–so we’re well-prepared to fight for you.